FlohGro-dev/Craftist/README.md

 Welcome to the repository of my Todoist eXtension for Craft.
 Please read through the instructions, especially the [installation](#installation) and [login](#login) chapter.

-If you have any problems with the current features or you have other feature request, you can open an issue in this repository or contact me on Twitter, the Craft developer forum or in the Craft slack community (search for "FlohGro").
+Also make sure to check out the latest changes in the [changelog](#changelog) which will contain the latest feature updates

+If you want to follow me for updates or get in touch you can follow me on [Twitter](https://twitter.com/FlohGro) or choose anything else to contact on my [website](https://flohgro.com/contactme/).
+Feel free to create issues in the repository for bugs you notice or features you'd like to see.

 If this eXtension is valuable for and you like to thank me you can